CraftAcademyLabs/coach-guides/weeks/week_6.md

   - [ ] Afternoon 15:00: Project Retro - All Coaches

-  - [ ] Afternoon 16:00: UX/function review - Faraz
+  - [ ] Afternoon 16:00: UX/function review - Oliver
      - [ ] Prepare them for their presentation
      - [ ] Give feedback for the weekend
      - [ ] Prepare them for pitch to external investors